ibm-cloud-docs/cis/about.md

 # About {{site.data.keyword.cis_full_notm}}
 {: #about-ibm-cloud-internet-services-cis}

-{{site.data.keyword.cis_full}}, powered by Cloudflare, provides a fast, highly performant, reliable, and secure internet service for customers running their business on {{site.data.keyword.cloud_notm}}.
+{{site.data.keyword.cis_full}}, powered by Cloudflare, provides a fast, highly performant, reliable, and secure Internet service for customers running their business on {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 IBM {{site.data.keyword.cis_short_notm}} gets you started quickly by establishing defaults for you, which you can change easily using the UI or API.